rreusser/trains-and-trails/src/pages/briones-regional-park/index.md

 ## Pleasant Hill / Contra Costa Centre

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="0"></span>
 I started the run right at 11:00 AM.
-Since I only had a single water bottle for the day, I stopped at the Shell Station and grabbed a Gatorade, drinking it as quickly as I could to fight an ice cream headache.
+Since I only had a single water bottle for the day, I stopped at the Shell Station and grabbed a Gatorade, drinking it as quickly as I could while fighting an ice cream headache.

 The gas station attendant was entertained that I first couldn't figure out the locked display-only case, then couldn't find my way into the kiosk where the real Gatorade awaited.

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="2.25"></span>
 ![A quiet road, lined in trees](IMG_8986.jpg)

 Pleasant Hill is an excellent place to start a run.
-Compared to the Concord BART station which is surrounded by miles of stop lights and shopping malls, Pleasant Hill pretty quickly dumps you into quiet, almost rural neighborhoods.
+Compared to the Concord BART station which is surrounded by miles of stop lights and shopping malls, Pleasant Hill pretty quickly dumps you into quiet, almost rural-feeling neighborhoods.
 Five stars; would run again.

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="3.35" data-split></span>
 ## Briones Regional Park